Szynal/Graph-Coloring-NIA/README.md

     pip install -Ur src/requirements.txt

-Once you have done this, use `cd` to navigate to the example you're interested in in the [`src/`](src) folder.
-For example:

-    cd "src/01 PyQt QLabel"

 You'll find a `.py` file there, typically `main.py`.
 You can run it with the command:

     python main.py